 Colors are used throughout the Bible to reflect meanings or spiritual truths.
 They have a symbolic significance and can remind us of God and his plan for our salvation.

 (In another post, we will look at number significance in the Bible and just like with numbers, colors can represent the attributes of salvation and Jesus as well as His works.)

-For our first examination, let’s take a look at the symbolism of red in the Bible as well as related colors including scarlet and crimson.
+For our first examination, let’s take a look at the biblical meaning of red as well as related colors including scarlet.

 Exploring the Symbolism of the Color Red in the Bible: